qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 (feature service, map service, image service, ...).
 Read :ref:`arcgis_rest` for instructions to connect to an ArcGIS REST server.

-When loading layers form an ArcGIS Feature Service, symbols are automatically converted to QGIS-native symbology, allowing QGIS to visually reproduce the same appearance as ArcGIS web maps.
+When loading layers from an ArcGIS Feature Service, symbols are automatically converted to QGIS-native symbology, allowing QGIS to visually reproduce the same appearance as ArcGIS web maps.